deliveryhero/hfc-pubsub/README.md

 ## Adding a new subscription message handler

-1. Add your subscriber in `pubsub/subscriptions/name.of.subscription.sub.js`.
-By default, the subscriptions server will load all subscribers found in  `PUBSUB_ROOT_DIR/subscriptions` that are suffixed with `.sub` such as `pubsub/subscriptions/order.received.sub.js`.
+1. Add your subscriber in `PUBSUB_ROOT_DIR/subscriptions/name.of.subscription.sub.js`.
+By default, the subscriptions server will load all subscribers found in  `PUBSUB_ROOT_DIR/subscriptions` that are suffixed with `.sub` such as `PUBSUB_ROOT_DIR/subscriptions/order.received.sub.js`.

-Note: As a convention the name of the file should match the name of the subscription so the file structure is self-documenting.

 ```javascript